Republican Convention takeaways: Sharing stage with crises

-WASHINGTON (AP) — Republican are proceeding with the third night of their national convention, but many Americans — particularly those in the path of Hurricane Laura — are focusing on more immediate concerns.
+WASHINGTON (AP) — Republican proceeded with the third night of their national convention, but many Americans — particularly those in the path of Hurricane Laura — were focused on more immediate concerns.
+Here are some key takeaways:

 CRISES DRAIN CONVENTION ATTENTION